Skip to Main Content

 Crack in the foundation of a poured concrete floor.

-If you’re looking to sell your home, you’ve likely had an inspection.
-If any problems were found, you have a decision to make—fix the issue or sell the home as is.
+If you plan to sell your home, you’ve likely had it inspected.
+If any issues were identified, you’ll need to decide whether to address them or sell the house as is.

-Foundation damage is a common problem homes around the country face.
-Deciding whether to invest in foundation repair before listing a home deserves some consideration.
+Foundation damage is a common issue for homes across the United States.
+Deciding whether to invest in residential foundation repair before listing your home requires careful consideration.

-What the Survey Data Suggests About Foundation Repair
+What Groundworks Survey Data Suggests About Foundation Repair

 Illustration of cracks in the foundation with a checklist and tools

-In both of our surveys, the majority of homeowners suggest they would rather fix problems in their home before selling it.
-This gives us an idea of what homeowners decide to do before selling their homes.
+In both Groundworks surveys, most homeowners suggest they would address residential foundation repair before selling.
+The data gives us an idea of what homeowners decide to do before selling their homes and a glimpse into why foundation repair might enhance home market value.

 Tips for Finding the Right Buyer

-Another option is to target buyers interested in obtaining a rehabilitation loan, such as an FHA 203(k).
-These loans are specifically designed for homes that need significant repairs, including foundation work.
+Another option is to target buyers seeking rehabilitation loans, such as an FHA 203(k).
+These loans are for properties requiring significant restoration, including residential foundation repair.

-To maintain transparency, share all inspection reports with potential buyers and discuss the findings openly.
-This approach builds trust and ensures a smoother transaction.
+To maintain transparency, share the home inspection reports and discuss all findings.
+This approach builds trust and ensures a smooth transaction.

 Avoid Common Mistakes

-Avoid common mistakes like trying to cover up foundation issues instead of addressing them properly.
-Attempting to hide such problems can lead to severe consequences, including legal actions and financial losses.
+Avoid concealing foundation issues.
+Attempting to hide such problems can lead to severe consequences, including legal action and financial loss.
 Full disclosure is always the best approach when dealing with potential buyers.

-We recommend getting a professional inspection and sharing the repair estimates with buyers.
-This proactive step shows that you are upfront about the home’s condition and committed to resolving any issues.
+We recommend obtaining a professional foundation inspection and sharing the repair estimate with the potential buyer.
+This proactive approach shows transparency about the home’s condition and a commitment to resolving issues.

 Common Causes of Foundation Issues

-3. Oversaturated Soil: When soil becomes saturated due to heavy rain, sewer breaks, or plumbing leaks, it swells and expands.
-This can push the foundation upward, leading to erosion and cracks.
+• Oversaturated Soil: When soil becomes saturated from heavy rain, sewer breaks, or plumbing leaks, it swells and expands.
+This expansive soil movement pushes the foundation upward, leading to cracks and other damage.

 Foundation Piers

-With some slight variations in design, each pier serves the same purpose—stabilizing your foundation.
-Piers are inserted into sturdy bedrock deep below the ground and then attached to the foundation with specially designed anchors.
-This process redistributes the weight of your home and prevents foundation damage from arising in the future.
+With some slight variations in design, each pier serves the same purpose—stabilizing foundations.
+Piers are inserted into sturdy bedrock deep below the ground, then attached to the foundation with specially designed anchors.
+This process redistributes and stabilizes your home’s weight and prevents further damage.

 Wall Repair Systems